September 18 marked a big milestone in my life.

-There are many things I know at 30 that I didn’t know at 20.
+I’ve had the chance to reflect on the past 10 years of my life, and I realized there are many things I know at 30 that I didn’t know at 20.

 1. Time is limited, so invest it in things that matter.
 I remember the days of wasting my time away on meaningless things.
 Now that I’m older, I see that my time is valuable and limited.

 2. Say no to one-way friendships.
 Not only is it important to use your time wisely, it’s crucial to spend it with people that care.
 So much of our time is wasted on superficial friendships and obligations.
 Invest in people who are worth investing in.

 3. It doesn’t matter what people think of you, and you can’t please everyone.
 Often, your twenties are defined by living a roller coaster life, allowing the choices and decisions of others affect you rather than taking control of your own life.
 It’s sad to say that so many years are spent defining yourself by others, instead of for the sake of who God has called you to be.